Maximilian-Seitz/ExDemonKing/chapters/Chapter_7.md

 even now that I lacked the means to heal it.
 Still, I felt loss.
-Loss at a tool, but more so loss at something I had just recently regained, and with it, anger at it's having been taken from me, for so long, in the first place.
+Loss at a tool, but more so loss at something I had just recently regained, and with it, anger at its having been taken from me, for so long, in the first place.

-I settled down, observing the crimson hue make it's way from the inner layers of the dressing to the outside.
+I settled down, observing the crimson hue make its way from the inner layers of the dressing to the outside.
 Nothing was left for me to do but wait for my wounds to close.
 Such was the nature of injuries, after all.